 Canadian actor Bruce Greenwood, an Egoyan favorite, plays the role of the trial judge so well you may end up not liking the actor because of the man he portrays.
 While the expression is “justice delayed is justice denied,” in the case of this judge it seems swift justice no matter the facts is all that’s important.
 Look for Elias Koteas, another Egoyan regular in a small role, and for Kevin Durand who delivers a powerful performance, this time playing the adoptive father of one of the murdered boys, Christopher Byers.

 I have mentioned before the importance of music in film: it tells you how you’re supposed to feel.
 Award-winning composer and longtime Egoyan collaborator Mychael Danna provides a score that supports each scene so well it could be part of the dialogue, whispering gently, “here be afraid… be very afraid.”

 I have not talked to the director about this film so I cannot report if he was at all tempted to stray from the path dictated by the original script, but I think he has done a masterful job.
 It is one thing to direct your own screenplay, something you have spent months or years developing and making perfect, it is quite something else to be entrusted to overlay your vision on the work of someone else.
 While some may complain that Egoyan should have gone further even if that meant inventing some evil, fictional character, I disagree.
 What makes this movie work is the fact that beyond the deaths of the children, almost every other real life character has been damaged by these events, some possibly beyond repair.
 And as the final credits roll and the lights come up and as we leave the theatre, we are left to deal with the real mystery.
 Somewhere out there, perhaps still living in West Memphis, Arkansas, a killer walks free.

 Ralph Lucas is the founder and publisher of Northernstars.ca.
-He began reviewing movies while in radio in Montreal in 1976.
+He began reviewing movies while in radio in Montreal in the mid-1970s.